• Skip to primary navigation

 • Gluten-Free Flour: My favorite gluten-free flour blend is Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour.
 It gives these cookies the best texture!

-• Unsweetened Dutch-Processed Cocoa Powder: This cocoa powder has a deeper richer chocolate flavor compared to natural cocoa powder, and produces a fudgier texture.
+• Unsweetened Dutch-Processed Cocoa Powder: This cocoa powder has a deeper, richer chocolate flavor compared to natural cocoa powder, and produces a fudgier texture.

 • Butter: Creaming softened butter and brown sugar together incorporates air into the dough, helping the cookies rise.